 Please attend to your child's dental needs before camp.
 We do not have a dentist in camp.
 In the event your child needs dental treatment, we will arrange a visit and transport them to a local dentist.
-Camp Ramah will pay for the cost of the work at the time of the visit.
-In turn, we will bill you.
+Camp Ramah will pay for the cost of the work at the time of the visit, and we will charge your credit card on file in CampMinder so that we many be reimbursed.
 It is your responsibility to reimburse camp this expense upon receipt of the bill.
 Camp accident insurance does not cover dental work.